 The Affordable Care Act (ACA) was signed into law March 23, 2010, and aims to increase the quality and affordability of health insurance, lower the uninsured rate by expanding public and private insurance, and contain the rising costs of health care for individuals and the government.
+Since the passage of the ACA, CMS has turned its attention to awarding value of care over the volume of services provided to patients by encouraging innovation and quality care improvements.
+APTA is committed to keeping members abreast of any changes that may be made to the ACA, especially those changes that impact our members and their patients.

 Understanding Health Care Reform